hdowens/projeul_sols/README.md

 q37 - sum of all of the left and right truncatable primes

+q39 - Find the permieter of a right angled triangle below 1000 which maximising the amount of solutions to this triangle

 q40 - sum of the first, tenth, hundredth, thousandeth, ten thousandeth, hundred thousandeth and millionth digits of champernownes constant.